Knowing how an investment is being used can be very important to many savers.

 There is a small minority of truly ethical banks and building societies in the UK that offer such transparency and ethical lending commitments.
 They are:

-It is generally the case that you don't earn as much interest in an ethical savings account as in a non-ethical alternative, but what you do get is peace of mind that every penny of interest you receive has been earned ethically.
+It is generally the case that you don't earn as much interest in an ethical savings account as in a non-ethical alternative – the exception being with Sharia’a compliant accounts, which often boast the top (or near-top) rates for their terms – but what you do get is peace of mind that every penny of interest you receive has been earned ethically.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.